pyControl/docs/docs/user-guide/hardware.md

 **Breakout 1.2**

 Current version of the pyControl Breakout board with 6 RJ45 behaviour ports, 4 BNC connectors, indicator LEDs and user pushbutton.
+Ports 1 & 2 have an additional driver line.
+Ports 3 and 4 have an additional DIO line which also supports analog output (DAC).
+Ports 3 and 4 support I2C or UART serial communication over two of their DIO lines.

 [Schematic (pdf)](../media/hardware/breakout-1-2-sch.pdf)